alexandradecker/lapses-and-memory-/README.md

 ## Encoding

 The encoding.csv file contains data from the encoding session of the task.
-A description of the task can be found in the methods section of another published study (See experiment 1): https://www.sciencedirect.com/science/article/abs/pii/S0010027720301578

 ### Headings